johnsondnz/hugo-blog/content/posts/spanning-tree-portfast.md

 ```
 spanning-tree portfast default
-!
 interface <iface>
  no spanning-tree portfast
 ```

 ### Per interface
 ```
-!
 interface <iface>
  spanning-tree portfast
 ```

 ## Verify
 * Verify all trunks to be sure when using the global option.
-IOS shouldn't apply the configure to the trubk ports by default.
+IOS shouldn't apply the configure to the trunk ports by default.

 ```
 ASW1#show spanning-tree interface gi1/0 portfast